anoldKupara/anoldKupara/README.md

 Software Developer
 ------------------

-l have been developing softwares for close to a year now. l am a .Net Developer but l am also slowly moving to Angular and Ruby on Rails
+l have been developing softwares for close to a year now. l am a .Net Developer

 * 🌍  I'm based in Harare
 * ✉️  You can contact me at [kuparaanold20@gmail.com](mailto:kuparaanold20@gmail.com)